What is the best email marketing system for coaches?

 The last thing you probably want is to have to migrate all your data to another system.
 After it’s all said and done – if there’s one thing I’ve learned in five years of working in hundreds of online systems – it is this:

 Every email marketing system has its pros and cons.

 So I recommend trying out systems.
 Get your team or at least the person who will be working in that system to try it out.
 It is why most, if not all, email marketing software systems have a trial period.

 Take a test drive.
 Try out the main functionality you are looking for and see if that particular interface works for you.

 The Best Email Marketing Systems for Coaches

-What email marketing systems do I personally recommend for coaches?
+What email mailing systems do I personally recommend for coaches?
 I have two that I really love and think work well.

 I love Active Campaign not only because it is designed to cater to people just starting out, but it is a system that can grow with you.
 It has a lot of robust features even at the lower tiers.